How Cantonese lyrics work

 So what tones can be put where?

 The 6 tones of Cantonese are divided into 4 categories, determined by the ending pitch of the tone.
 There are various ways of naming the categories, including Dr K.H.
 Cheung’s terminology of 尖亢下沉 zim1 kong3 haa6 cam4, “sharp; firm; downwards; sinking” named after a descriptive word that happens to represent the sound of that category.
-For a non-Sinitic-speaking audience, however, I will name them after the ending pitch of each category: high, mid, low-mid, low, and they are as follows (tone values are in brackets):
+For a non-Sinitic-speaking audience, however, I will name them as follows (tone values in brackets):

 Generally, each note in a melody corresponds to only one category.
 If you put a syllable in the wrong tone category, it will sound quite strange.
 However, syllables in a different tone, but in the same category can replace each other.
 For example, if a Tone 1 syllable is allowed in that note, then so is a Tone 2 syllable.
 The same applies for Tones 3 and 5.
 If the melody goes up, then so do the tones of the lyrics.
 Here’s an example to illustrate:

-The first line of the song Happy Birthday goes s s l s d’ t (Hap-py birth-day to you), so the corresponding tone categories are 1 1 2 1 3 2 (remember 1 is the lowest).
+The first line of the song Happy Birthday goes s s l s d’ t (Hap-py birth-day to you), so the corresponding tone categories are L L LM L M LM.
 The lower the pitch, the lower the tone category, and vice versa.
-Note that both r (birth) and m (you) are different notes, but they both resolve to Category 2 (low-mid), because there are more notes in an octave than there are tone categories, so each category will almost always correspond to more than one note.
-The below shows what the ending tone value of the song should be (e.g. if the tone value is 25, the ending value is 5):
+Note that both r (birth) and m (you) are different notes, but they both resolve to low-mid, because there are more notes in an octave than there are tone categories, so each category will almost always correspond to more than one note.
+The below shows what the tone categories of the song should be:

-The third line demonstrates the above principle once again, where the birth-day dear xxx-xxx part is downwards melody with five notes, but there aren’t enough tone categories, so the highest category gets repeated in this case (5 5 3 2 1).
+The third line demonstrates the above principle once again, where the birth-day dear xxx-xxx part is downwards melody with five notes, but there aren’t enough tone categories, so the highest category gets repeated in this case (H H M LM L).
 It may sound strange since it implies the first two notes sound the same, but when sung in tune, with different syllables, it sounds natural to a native speaker.

 Once you know what the tone categories are, you can start to fill in actual lyrics.
-The below shows what tone (Tones 1–6, not the tone values) a syllable has to be:
+The below shows what tone a syllable has to be:

 [4][4][3/5][4][3/5][6] (Hap-py birth-day to you)